chrisjbillington/gil_load/README.md

 or to install from source:

 ```
-$ sudo python3 setup.py install --use-cython
+$ sudo python3 setup.py install
 ```

-Installing from source requires `cython >= 0.22` to generate the `.c` file from the `.pyx` cython extension before compiling and installing.
-This is not necessary if installing with pip, since the `.c` extension file is already included in the version uploaded to PyPI.

 `gil_load` can also be installed with Python 2.

 ## Introduction

 A lot of people complain about the Python GIL, saying that it prevents them from utilising all cores on their expensive CPUs.
 In my experience this claim is more often than not without merit.
+This module was made mostly to demonstrate that typical parallel code in Python, such as numerical calculations using `numpy`, does not suffer from high GIL contention and is truly parallel and utilising all cores.

 ## Usage